-- New York City Campus: New York Police Department, 1st Precinct, 212-741-4811 - Los Angeles Campus: Burbank Police Department, 818-238-3000 - NYFA Security, 818-415-3837 - South Beach Campus: Miami Beach Police Department, 305-673-7900 individual, the Complainant should notify the appropriate NYFA office for reasonable accommodations.
+- New York City Campus: New York Police Department, 1st Precinct, 212-741-4811 - Los Angeles Campus: Burbank Police Department, 818-238-3000 - o NYFA Security, 818-415-3837 - South Beach Campus: Miami Beach Police Department, 305-673-7900

+If a Complainant obtains a restraining order or protection order against another individual, the Complainant should notify the appropriate NYFA office for reasonable accommodations.
 A student Complainant is encouraged to disclose that information to the Title IX Coordinator, Dean of Students, or Campus Dean so NYFA can assist in making reasonable accommodations.
 A faculty or staff Complainant encouraged to share information of a restraining order or protection order with Human Resources, in addition to the Title IX Coordinator.